LuccaNolasco/LuccaNolasco/README.md

 # Work Experience 👷
 - Resident in Software at CEPEDI in DataScience since Jun/2024
-- Worked as english instructor at CNA from Mar/2023 ton April/2024
+- Worked as english instructor at CNA from Mar/2023 to  April/2024

 # Certifications 🎓